Aidan-McNay/fast-robots-docs/docs/lab6.rst

 Digital Motion Processing (DMP)
 --------------------------------------------------------------------------

-Par of the challenge of using IMU data is combining the various sensor readings into a single one, which ideally reduces the noise from the accelerometer and the drift from the gyroscope.
+Part of the challenge of using IMU data is combining the various sensor readings into a single one, which ideally reduces the noise from the accelerometer and the drift from the gyroscope.
 To aid in this, I used the Artemis' built-in Digital Motion Processing (DMP) system, which